 The Role of Critical Thinking

 Critical thinking is your secret weapon in today’s world.
-It helps you cut through the noise and make decisions based on what matters.
-Here’s how to strengthen those skills:
+It helps you cut through the noise and decide what matters.

 -